 NYC’s Proposed New Commercial Recycling Regulations – What To Expect

-Do we really still need one day set aside to promote recycling?
+Oct.
+2015 Do we really still need one day set aside to promote recycling?
 Do we still need America Recycles Day?
 If you read John Tierney’s recent New York Times article “The Reign of Recycling” (and the enormous outcry that followed), you would know that the answer is yes.
-We still need America Recycles Day because there are still a … Continue reading Q&A: Brenda Pulley On America Recycles Day
+We still need America Recycles Day because there are … Continue reading Q&A: Brenda Pulley On America Recycles Day

 Over the past week, the worlds of recycling and sustainability have been buzzing about John Tierney’s New York Times article “The Reign of Recycling.”
 Tierney’s piece, which restates an old argument he made in 1996 against recycling, prompted an outcry.
 In it he concludes: “… cities have been burying garbage for thousands of years, and it’s still … Continue reading The Reign Of Recycling Is NOT Over: A Roundup of Responses To John Tierney